Farms & Houses

 This was the house of Edward and Jane Williams, built some time between April 1860 (when their latest child was born at Waimate) and 1861,when Edward was appointed Resident Magistrate with his address given as Puketona.
 Of two stories, the house was attractively built in colonial style with a central wall dormer above the verandah and a gabled front with a bay window at the right hand side.
 Edward moved to Auckland in 1881, and from 1887 James Choat and his growing family lived in the house.
 Prior to 1914, the house served for a period as a place where the settlers could collect their mail.
 The house and farm was bought in 1921 by the Choat family and is still known as ‘Choat House’.
 Although over time parts of the interior have been modernized, little has been changed and the exterior has retained its original appearance.
 The house has a Category One Heritage Listing.

 Built for Henry Williams Jun. and his wife Jane, the foundations of this house were laid in 1861 and the planting of trees and shrubs began.
 The structure was completed in 1863.
 Originally built in a post-Georgian colonial style with gable-fronted dormer windows and a surrounding verandah, it is an elegant structure that has maintained much of its original appearance in spite of some alteration.
 Henry’s father (Henry Williams snr.) initially was unenthusiastic about his son’s proposal to build a house, instead urging him to get on with developing the farm.
 It was a substantial house for two people (their only child had died long before) although it became the focus for his Council activities in the late 1870s.
 It has a Category Two Heritage Listing.
+As noted above, recent investigation has found that a barn or store on the property is an 1830s structure that may have been the original accomodation at Pakaraka, moved at some time in the 19th century.

 Built in 1867, Joseph Williams’ house was described by his father as ‘very beautiful,’ reflecting its design by the prominent Auckland Architect, Richard Keals.
 It was the most imposing of the Williams houses in the area, with an impressive façade in the Victorian style, and 13 rooms although Joseph Williams had no family.
 It has a Category Two Heritage Listing.
 A watercolour of the house by the noted painter, Alfred Sharpe, is dated 1882.
 It has kept much of its original appearance and is undergoing restoration by its current owners.
+The garden contains many of its original features and plantings.

 Collectively the houses demonstrate a growing prosperity within the colony and a desire of individuals to give an impression of substance to their properties, reminiscent of their landed counterparts in Britain.
 The houses themselves occupied a transition from Georgian style colonial to Victorian solidity.
 For several of the family, their tenure in the North was relatively short, as there was a slump in the 1870s and positions in the commercial, legal and political world beckoned.
 For those with a continued interest in farming the Eastern regions of the North Island, and family connections, were attractions.
 Although relationships with the Church were still strong, something of a line was now being drawn under the solely missionary preoccupations of the family.